jaimetur/PhotoMigrator/README.md

 Welcome to <span style="color:green">**CloudPhotoMigrator** </span>Tool:

-This tool has been designed to Interact and Manage different Photos Cloud Services.
+This tool has been designed to Interact and Manage different Photos Cloud services, and allow users to migrate from one Photo Cloud service to other or from one account to a new account of the same Photo Cloud service.

 As of today, the Supported Photo Cloud Services are:
 - **Google Photos**
 - **Synology Photos** - Features included:
   - Upload Album(s)